craig8196/hashmap/README.md

 ```

 ## Notes
-* I found that my first implementations were slow because I was storing
+* I found that my initial implementations were slow because I was storing
   too much information (full hash? unnecessary).
   Using too much space drastically decreases performance since you
   start to thrash your cache.